-- Discovery of superheavy elements and exotic isotopes; - Development of advanced materials for nuclear power and nuclear medicine; - Secure nuclear weapons and ensure the safe production of nuclear power through nuclear safeguards and nuclear forensics - Design or develop nuclear equipment including reactor cores, radiation shielding, and associated instrumentation; - Monitor nuclear facility operations to identify any design, construction, or operation practices that violate safety regulations and laws; - Perform experiments to test whether methods of using nuclear material, reclaiming nuclear fuel, or disposing of nuclear waste are acceptable; - Examine nuclear accidents and gather data that can be used to design preventive measures.
+- · Discovery of superheavy elements and exotic isotopes; - Development of advanced materials for nuclear power and nuclear medicine; - Secure nuclear weapons and ensure the safe production of nuclear power through nuclear safeguards and nuclear forensics; - Design or develop nuclear equipment including reactor cores, radiation shielding, and associated instrumentation; - Direct operating or maintenance activities of operational nuclear power plants to ensure that they meet safety standards; - Monitor nuclear facility operations to identify any design, construction, or operation practices that violate safety regulations and laws; - Perform experiments to test whether methods of using nuclear material, reclaiming nuclear fuel, or disposing of nuclear waste are acceptable; - Examine nuclear accidents and gather data that can be used to design preventive measures.

-According to the U.S. Bureau of Labor Statistics1 approximately 41% of nuclear engineers are employed in the electric power generation, transmission, and distribution industry followed by 17% in Federal government, 16% in research and development, 9% in engineering services, and 6% in manufacturing.
+According to the U.S. Bureau of Labor Statistics approximately 41% of nuclear engineers are employed in the electric power generation, transmission, and distribution industry followed by 17% in Federal government, 16% in research and development, 9% in engineering services, and 6% in manufacturing.
 The diversity of employment opportunities is part of the excitement of becoming a nuclear engineer.